nonplayer/hammercrawl/hc_complete_rules.md

 ### Light

+### Magic (ref)

+Given the depth of magical ways, the magic rules have their own separate chapter.
+See "Magic and Spellcasting" further below.

 ### Mapping

 ### Party Actions

 #### Party Action 1: Camping

 #### Party Action 2: Exploring

 #### Party Action 3: Returning to Town

 ### Saving Throws